General Directorate for Internal Security: Direction générale de la Sécurité intérieure (DGSI)

 After the left-wing Parti Socialiste (France) taking control of both the parliament and the presidency in the 2012 presidential and legislative elections, a reassessment the role of the DCRI was sought.
 In May 2013, a bipartisan parliamentary report on the intelligence services was prepared by members of parliament Jean-Jacques Urvoas and Patrice Verchère.
 The report was critical of the DCRI's functioning and particularly their failure to prevent the Toulouse and Montauban shootings of March 2012.
 On 17 June 2012 Minister of the Interior Manuel Valls announced a reform of French domestic intelligence.
 This reform was made official by decree no. 2014-445 from 30 April 2014, which took effect on 12 May 2014.
 The DCRI became the Direction générale de la Sécurité intérieure (DGSI), no longer under the authority of the General Director of the Police Nationale but reporting directly to the Minister of the Interior, giving it increased authority.
 The existing operatives and contractors (engineers, programmers, linguists) remained largely in place.
 The recently installed head of the DCRI Patrick Calvar also continued in his function until 2017.

-Controversy
+Wikipedia controversy

 In April 2013, the French Wikipedia article on the military radio station of Pierre-sur-Haute attracted attention after the DCRI attempted to have the article removed from the French Wikipedia.
 The Wikimedia Foundation asked the intelligence agency what precise parts of the article were a problem in the eyes of the intelligence agency.
 The DCRI refused to give these details, and repeated its demand for total deletion of the article.

 The Wikimedia Foundation refused to delete the article, and the DCRI pressured an administrator, threatening detention and prosecution, of the French language Wikipedia and resident of France, into removing the article.